 With the water gone, it’s time to deal with the solid debris.
 Carefully pick up any large clumps of waste with paper towels and place them directly into heavy-duty trash bags.
 Next, you’ll need to sort through any items that came into contact with the sewage.
 Unfortunately, you’ll have to throw away anything that is porous and can’t be thoroughly cleaned and disinfected.
 This includes things like carpets, rugs, upholstered furniture, mattresses, and drywall.
 It’s tough to part with belongings, but keeping contaminated items poses a serious health risk.

-Step 3: Clean All Surfaces
+Step 3: Cleaning and Scrubbing All Surfaces

 Now that the space is clear, you can focus on cleaning every surface the sewage touched.
 Start by washing all walls, concrete floors, and other hard surfaces with hot water and a low-sudsing soap or detergent.
 This initial wash removes the grime and prepares the surfaces for disinfection.
 Once everything is scrubbed clean, you’ll need to go over it all again with a disinfectant to kill any lingering bacteria and pathogens.
 This two-part process ensures you aren’t just spreading contaminants around but are actually removing them for good.